cpm-cmake/CPM.cmake/README.md

 ### [Range-v3](https://github.com/ericniebler/range-v3)

-For very large repositories it is usually best to add the release URL.
+For very large repositories it is usually best to add the release archive.

 ```cmake
 CPMAddPackage(